sdelliot/firewheel/docs/source/model_component/mc_install.rst

     .. confval:: s3_buckets

-        A list of buckets associated with the S3 server.
-Each bucket is represented as string.
+        A list of buckets associated with the S3 server where each bucket is represented as a string.

         :type: list
         :required: true